garybpt/python-resources/chatgpt-python-course/2-intermediate-textbook.md

 Exercise 10:

 Choose a library or framework of interest and follow a basic tutorial or create a simple project using it.

+##########

+# Lesson 1: Getting Started with Python

+Python is a versatile and widely-used programming language known for its readability and simplicity.
+In this lesson, we'll cover the basics to get you started.

+**1.1 Introduction to Python:**

+- Python is an interpreted, high-level programming language.
+- It's known for its readability, which makes it an excellent choice for beginners.

+**1.2 Setting up the Python Environment:**

+There are several ways to run Python code:

+- Python Interpreter: You can run Python code interactively in a terminal by typing python or python3 (depending on your installation) and entering Python commands.
+- Integrated Development Environments (IDEs): You can use IDEs like PyCharm, Visual Studio Code, or Jupyter Notebook for a more comprehensive development environment.
+- For beginners, using an IDE is often more comfortable, as it provides code highlighting, debugging tools, and better code organization.

+**1.3 Writing Your First Python Program (Hello World):**

+Let's start by writing your first Python program, the classic "Hello, World!" program.

+'''# This is a Python comment.
+Comments are ignored by the interpreter. print("Hello, World!")  # This line prints "Hello, World!" to the console.'''

+- Save the above code in a file with a .py extension (e.g., hello.py).
+- Run it using the Python interpreter or your chosen IDE.
+- You should see "Hello, World!" printed on the screen.

+**1.4 Variables and Data Types:**

+- In Python, you can store data in variables.
+- Common data types include:
+- Integers (int): Whole numbers like 1, 2, -3, etc.
+- Floats (float): Decimal numbers like 3.14, -0.5, etc.
+- Strings (str): Text enclosed in single (' ') or double (" ") quotes, like "Hello, Python!"
+- Booleans (bool): True or False values.

+**1.5 Basic Input and Output:**

+- You can interact with users by taking input and displaying output.
+- The input() function reads input from the user.
+- The print() function displays output on the screen.

+**Exercise 1:**

+Let's create a simple program together.
+We'll ask the user for their name and then greet them.

+'''# Ask the user for their name name = input("What's your name? ")'''

+'''# Greet the user
+print("Hello, " + name + "!
+Welcome to Python.")'''

+- Copy and paste the code into a .py file.
+- Run the program.
+- Enter your name when prompted.

+Congratulations!
+You've completed Lesson 1 and created your first Python program.
+You now have a basic understanding of Python syntax, variables, data types, input/output, and running Python code.